PORTLAND FIRE STATIONS THROUGH HISTORY

 Truck 4 - 1895 to 1906

-This station is one of the few that originated as a Truck Company only station.
+Located on NE Holladay Street between MLK Jr. Boulevard (Union Avenue) and Grand Avenue, Truck 4 originated as a lone Truck Company.
 It would remain in this status from 1895 to 1906.
-Truck 4 would be moved to quarters with Engine 7 in 1906 at 302 SE 3rd Avenue.
-The station no longer exists.
+Truck 4 would be moved to quarters with Engine 7 in 1906 at SE 3rd Avenue.
+This station then ceased to be used and the building no longer exists.

 1905 NE Killingsworth Street